NHERI-SimCenter/SimCenterDocumentation/docs/common/technical_manual/desktop/SimCenterUQTechnical.rst

 Nataf transformation
 ====================

 Nataf transformation is introduced to standardize the interface between UQ methods and Simulation models.
 Nataf converts the samples in the physical space (X-space) into the standard normal samples (U-space), :math:`T:\rm{X} \rightarrow \rm{U}`, and vice versa, during UQ computations [Liu1986]_.
-Specifically, the latter transformation, called inverse Nataf :math:`T^{-1}`, is performed each time when UQ engine generates sample points and calls external workflow applications, so that the main UQ algorithms would face only the standard normal random variables.
-Among various standardization transformations, Nataf is one of the most popular methods which exploits **marginal distributions** of each physical variables and their **correlation coefficients**.
+Specifically, the latter transformation, called inverse Nataf :math:`T^{-1}`, is performed each time the UQ engine generates sample points and calls external workflow applications so that the main UQ algorithms would face only the standard normal random variables.
+Among various standardization transformations, Nataf is one of the most popular methods which exploits **marginal distributions** of each physical variable and their **correlation coefficients**.

 .. _figNataf1: